Git config

 Learn Git with Bitbucket Cloud

-• --local
+--local

 By default, git config will write to a local level if no configuration option is passed.
 Local level configuration is applied to the context repository git config gets invoked in.
 Local configuration values are stored in a file that can be found in the repo's .git directory: .git/config

-• --global
+--global

 Global level configuration is user-specific, meaning it is applied to an operating system user.
-Global configuration values are stored in a file that is located in a user's home directory. ~ /.gitconfig on unix systems and C:\Users\\.gitconfig on windows
+Global configuration values are stored in a file that is located in a user's home directory. ~ /.gitconfig on unix systems and C:\Users\ on windows

-• --system
+--system

 System-level configuration is applied across an entire machine.
 This covers all users on an operating system and all repos.
 The system level configuration file lives in a gitconfig file off the system root path. $(prefix)/etc/gitconfig on unix systems.
 On windows this file can be found at C:\Documents and Settings\All Users\Application Data\Git\config on Windows XP, and in C:\ProgramData\Git\config on Windows Vista and newer.